 Through patient surveys, Dr. Harris has earned both the Patients’ Choice Award and the Most Compassionate Physician Award.
 We’re so excited to have Dr. Harris, for both his remarkable communication skills and inherent sensitivity toward his patients and colleagues.

-Dr. Harris is based in our Redwood City office and will begin seeing patients as early as January 2019.
+Dr. Harris is based in our Redwood City office.
 Areas of interest include IVF, preimplantation genetic screening (PGS), and the impact of diet and lifestyle on reproduction.

 University of Colorado, MSC